rgsax/CppEmbASP/README.md

 ---
 ### Usage
+Use the framework in the same way you use the official EmbASP Java framework.

 If you need a predicate with arity = 0 just extend the class **Fact**.
 Define all of your predicate (with arity >= 0) classes extending the base class **Predicate**.
 You have to override all of the pure virtual methods defined in Predicate.